twitter/finatra/source/user-guide/build-new-thrift-server/controller.markdown

 <div></div>

-As previously shown, the server can be defined with the thrift controller as follows:
+As previously shown, the server can then be defined with the Thrift Controller as follows:

 ```scala
 class ExampleServer extends ThriftServer {